MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 This configuration automatically sets up Microsoft Entra ID authentication for Teams without the need for any manual configuration.
 Since Teams authentication itself identifies the user, users aren't prompted to sign in while they're in Teams, unless your bot needs expanded scope.

 Only the Teams channel is available if you select this option.
-If you need other channels but still want authentication for your bot, choose **Manual** authentication.
+If you need other channels but still want authentication for your bot (such as when [using generative AI features](nlu-gpt-overview.md), choose **Manual** authentication.

 If you select the **Only for Teams and Power Apps** option, the following variables are available in the authoring canvas: